-The name of the currently open display.
-Display Name
+Display Name The name of the currently open display.

-A unique string identifier assigned to each session.
-Session
+Session A unique string identifier assigned to each session.

 Panel ID A unique string identifier assigned to each panel.
-The Display
+The troubleshooting.

-Server loads each display requested by each client into a panel.

-This ID can be useful in troubleshooting.
+Display Server loads each display requested by each client into a panel.
+This ID can be useful in was last requested by a client.